TobiasSekan/DailyKanji/readme.md

 # Goals

-#### Next (before 1.0 release)
+#### Next (before 1.0 alpha release)
-* Change colour of visible timer on wrong answered to red
-* Visible timer (progress-bar) can be deactivated via menu (timeout is deactivated too)
+* Add menu entry to deactivate visible timer (timeout is still running)
+* Add menu entry to deactivate timeout (deactivate visible timer too)
-* Make maximum answer time and refresh interval for timer changeable via menu
+* Make refresh interval for timer changeable via menu
 * Add test type for all -> "Hiragana, Katakana or Roomaji to Hiragana, Katakana or Roomaji"
-* Add more menu entry to reset individual things of the statistics
+* Add more menu entries to reset individual things of the statistics
-* Recalculate buttons (button width), when window is resized
 * Add main counter for each test (negative/positive)
   * on right answers +1 on wrong answers - 1
   * use this counter to calculate count of same tests